SPI_freetuptable frees a row set

 created by a prior SPI command execution function, such as

 is often called with the global variable SPI_tuptable as argument.

 This function is useful if a SPI procedure needs to execute

-earlier commands around until it ends.
-Note that any unfreed row
+commands around until it ends.
+Note that any unfreed row sets will

 Beginning in PostgreSQL 9.3,

-logic to protect against duplicate deletion requests for the same
+to protect against duplicate deletion requests for the same row

 If you see anything in the documentation that is not correct, does not match your experience with the particular feature or requires further clarification, please use this form to report a documentation issue.